-- XML Sitemap optimization
+- XML Sitemaps

-- Canonical URLS
+- Canonical URLs

 - Website Speed

-- Mobile Friendliness and Accelerated Mobile Pages
+- Mobile Friendliness

-Are all very important in the process.
+They are all very important in the process.

-On-page SEO goes one step above technical SEO and has to do with how you can make your content and webpages more visible to search engines.
+On-page SEO goes one step above technical SEO and has to do with making your content more visible to search engines.

 When reviewing your on-page SEO, you will deal with things like:

-- Optimized titles and description
+- Optimizing titles and description

 - Internal linking

-Another very important aspect for getting more traffic from search engines is off-page SEO.
+All the actions described so far for increasing organic traffic have to do with things you can change/optimize on your website.
+Another very important aspect of getting more traffic from search engines is off-page SEO.